-7-C: Career Center satellites, and the Early Childhood Leadership Initiative satellites, are expanded to all 10 Regional Economic Development Council (REDC) regions in New York State to ensure access to success and career mobility for every member of the workforce.
+7-C: Career Center satellites, and the Early Childhood Leadership Initiative satellites, are expanded to all 10 Regional Economic Development Council (REDC) regions in New York State.

 - 1. NYC Career Center and Career Center satellites recruit new individuals to the field and support higher education and career development planning. - 2.
 Strengthen the network of Career Center satellites, and the network of Leadership Initiative satellites to support a communities of practice approach. - 3.
 Further establish the Career Centers satellites on Long Island and in Buffalo, NYC, Albany and Oneida County. - 4.
 Provide guidance on career pathways that support the infant and toddler workforce. - 5.
 Further establish the two Leadership Initiative satellites created in year one on Long Island and in Buffalo. - 6.
 Add two new Leadership Initiative satellites in other regions of NYS in 2020.